CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 - handleMatrixButtonEvent
-    This function converts an input event type, row, and column received from an ISR handler into the character that is represented by that button press and stores that character to the global variable charPressed.
+    - This function converts an input event type, row, and column received from an ISR handler into the character that is represented by that button press.
+    - The function filters for duplicate and conflicting inputs.
+    - Clean inputs will have that input character stored in the global variable charPressed.
     - Inputs:
         - int isRisingEdgeInterrupt - whether the button is pressed down (1) or released (0)
         - int column - the matrix keypad column in which the button press was detected